tensorforce/tensorforce/README.rst

 Update notes
 ------------

-28th May 2017
+29th May 2017

-BREAKING CHANGES: We completely restructured the project to reduce redundant code, significantly improve execution time, allow for multiple states and actions per step (by wrapping them in dicts), and much more.
+BREAKING CHANGES 0.2: We completely restructured the project to reduce redundant code, significantly improve execution time, allow for multiple states and actions per step (by wrapping them in dicts), and much more.
 We are aware not everything is working smoothly yet so please bear with us (or help by filing an issue).
+0.1 still works.
 Following this rewrite, the  high level API should be stable going forward.
 The most significant changes are listed below:

 - RlAgent (now Agent) API change: add_observation() to observe(), get_action to act()